tokuda-lab/tokuda-lab.github.io/index.md

 # Tokuda Lab.

+<strong>Improving clinical outcomes through the integration of image guidance and robotic assistance.</strong>

-National Center for Image-Guided Therapy (NCIGT), Department of Radiology, Brigham and Women's Hospital and Harvard Medical School.
+A member of National Center for Image-Guided Therapy (NCIGT), Department of Radiology, Brigham and Women's Hospital and Harvard Medical School.